Aidan-McNay/courseflow/docs/getting_started/tutorial.md

    * The flow's record storer is a :py:class:`~utils.basic_steps.BasicRecordStorer`, given the name ``basic-storer``

-   Note that a ``Flow`` needs to know what type of records it operates on;
-   it's generic across record types, seen in the documentation as ``RecordType``.
+   Note that a :py:class:`~flow.flow.Flow` needs to know what type of records it operates on; it's generic across record types, seen in the documentation as ``RecordType``.
 Here, the flow can figure out that it operates on integers based on that :py:class:`~utils.basic_steps.BasicRecordStorer` can only operate on integers, but explicitly specifying the type of records using the following syntax would also be valid: